mythril-forge/homebrew-spells/spells/cantrips/sacred-flame.md

 ---

 ## Description
-Flame-like radiance descends on a creature that you can see within range.
+Flame-like radiance descends upon a creature that you can see within range.
 The target must succeed on a Dexterity saving throw or take `1d8` radiant damage.
 The target gains no benefit from cover for this saving throw.

-The spell's damage increases by `1d8` when you reach 5th level (`2d8`), 11th level (`3d8`), and 17th level (`4d8`).
+If the target is a *fiend* or *undead*, then it also has disadvantage this saving throw.

+## At Higher Levels
+When you cast this spell using a spell slot of 1st level or higher, the damage increases by `1d8` for each slot level.

 ---

 **Classes:** cleric

-**Subclasses:** undying light (ua) warlock, celestial warlock
+**Subclasses:** celestial warlock

 **Sources:** PHB, page 272

+**Quality Assurance:** :star: personal pass